timmalich/postgresql-query-tuning-for-dummies/README.md

 ```

 ## Setup database:
-With the next statements you'll create a running postgres instance on port 64271 in particular version.
+With the next statements, you'll create a running postgres instance on port 64271 in particular version.
 The db will include 4 tables in schema 'public':

 | table name | rows      |